Glatzli/model_comparison_codes/README.md

 	- take care that all needed vars are read if some are calculated!
 No checks included due to time-reasons...
 	- are units for VHD calc right?
 I have 3*10^6 values, cosma 1.1*10^6 -> YES, everything ok!
 VHD larger as for cosma
  - plot VHD as hourly small multiples :)
- - result of full domain calc & then selecting PCGP different from point calc?!?
+ - result of full domain calc & then selecting PCGP is different from point calc?
-   		-> different levels of top! -> search for which height-Index is used for ibk gridpoint and use that for full domain indexing somehow doesn't work for full domain (probably due to some points that are even higher?!)
+   		-> different levels of hafelekar-level!

-   -> check again for ibk villa point:
+   	check for ibk villa point (index HAF height there):
    	AROME: height = 37 at Hafelekar => right
    	ICON: height = 33 at Hafelekar => till 32!
     UM: height = 21 at Hafelekar (for gridpoints ibk, used geopot height) => till 22!
    	WRF: height = 37 at Hafelekar -> till 31!
-   ibk uni: AROME & WRF different higher VHD for point calc... ibk villa only WRF different...
-   woergl: AROME & WRF different, again both higher for point calc...

-	woergl again higher vals for VHD; for kiefersfelden all models are higher for the point calc
+   		=> take the geopot height of IBK gridpoint!
+Finally the same!

  - zmax: how to find stable layers/inversion: plot pot temp profiles for mult stations, maybe take same threshold as lukas umek in his paper? in vert. profiles it looked pretty shallow.
 Man braucht irgendein Maß für stärke und dicke des CAPs. zB Inversionshöhe & VHD.
 Maybe search for profiles at my plots?
 Warum zB ist mein VHD größer am Taleingang-> profil!